How Rising Gas Prices Are Impacting the Auto Transport Industry

 How High Fuel Prices Affect Auto Transport Customers

-For customers, the impact is immediate and visible in every quote.
-Here’s what you can expect:
+For customers, the impact is immediate and visible in every quote:

-- Higher Quotes: Fuel surcharges are now a significant portion of your shipping cost, especially for long-distance or cross-country moves.
+- Higher Base Quotes: Fuel surcharges are now a significant portion of your total shipping cost, especially for long-distance or cross-country moves.

-- Fewer Carriers, Less Flexibility: With some carriers leaving the market, there are fewer trucks available, which can mean longer wait times for pickup and delivery.
+- Fewer Carriers, Less Flexibility: With some carriers leaving the market, there are fewer trucks available, which means longer wait times.

 - Service Adjustments: Some customers are being asked to meet carriers at central locations to reduce empty miles and fuel waste.

-Customer Strategies: How to Save Money When Gas Prices Are High
+How to Save Money When Fuel Prices Are High

-- Book Early: The more advance notice you give, the more likely you are to secure a competitive rate before further price hikes.
+The more advance notice you give, the more likely you are to secure a competitive rate before further price hikes.
+Rates can change week to week.

-- Be Flexible: Allowing a wider pickup/delivery window lets carriers consolidate loads and pass savings on to you.
+Allowing a wider pickup/delivery window lets carriers consolidate loads and pass fuel savings on to you.
+Even 3–5 extra days can reduce your cost.

-- Compare Multiple Quotes: Shopping around is more important than ever.
-Use our system to get up to ten free quotes and find the best deal.
+Shopping around is more important than ever.
+Use our system to get up to ten free competing quotes and find the best available rate.

 How the Industry Is Adapting